burhanahmed1/IrisSpark/README.md

-# Iris Dataset Analysis with PySpark
+# IrisSpark: PySpark-Based Iris Clustering & Classification

 This project implements K-means, Bisecting K-means, and Decision Tree algorithms in PySpark on the Iris dataset.

 ## Table of Contents